victorshamo/crud_mongodb_restapi_final/README.md

 - Complete CRUD functionality with authentication and authorization.

-- Authentication going against the MongoDB database making sure the user has the correct email and password.
+- Authentication through a MongoDB database while making sure the user has the correct email and password.

 - API done with Node.js, Express, MongoDB, JWT.